VIENNA — The head of the UN’s International Atomic Energy Agency is

 at UN headquarters in New York back a plan calling for the start of

-negotiations next year on a Mideast free of nuclear arms.
-The proposal
+negotiations next year on a Mideast free of nuclear arms

 may become a major debating point in the monthlong session.